Updated: Oct 2

 This describes skiing on a mountain slope.
 This stage primarily considers potential and kinetic energy, mostly leaving out heat energy - also known as friction.
 On the hill, a small amount of energy is transferred to heat.
 Please note: "On the hill" is shown in stages as the skier goes down the hill - α, β, or γ in the graphic.

-In the "Bottom of the hill" stage δ, (in the graphic, finishing the ski run at the bottom of the hill) I include heat energy.
+This describes finishing the ski run at the bottom of the hill.
 The vast majority of energy is transferred as heat at the end of the ski run.
+Please note: "Bottom of the hill" is shown in stage δ when the skier finishes the run at the bottom of the hill.

 Location on the hill - this drives the ratio of kinetic to potential energy.
 As the skier goes down, the ratio increases.
 That is:

 p = potential energy, k = kinetic energy, t = total energy.

 The ratio reaches infinity once the skier reaches the bottom of the hill (I.e., potential energy is exhausted and all non-heat energy has been transferred to kinetic energy) As a reminder, for simplicity I leave out E(h) since heat (friction-based) energy is mostly irrelevant during the ski run.

 Steepness of the hill - this drives the total energy available for both kinetic and potential energy transformation.
 That is, Et = Ekn + Epn, subject to hill steepness.
 In the next graphic, a steeper hill translates to a wider bar, Et.

 Ultimately, the potential energy is transformed into kinetic energy, then, the kinetic energy is transformed into heat energy (aka, work or friction) and released into the atmosphere.

 (limit as the skier completes their run)